 Too often, a committee chooses all the parts in a bill.
 Other members can say only yes or no to that bundle.
 It might include free-rider or wrecking amendments.

 Rigged votes often build bad policy and animosity.
-To reduce these risks, let the voters rank more options.6
+To reduce these risks, let the voters rank the options.

 Issue A RCV Ballot A

 Rank Option